arcus/education_modules/docker_101/docker_101.md

 <div class = "external-resource">
 <b style="color: rgb(var(--color-highlight));">External Content</b><br>

-Complete the [Docker 101 tutorial](https://www.docker.com/101-tutorial/), which can be done either on your computer or in the cloud.
+Complete the **first half** of the [Docker 101 tutorial](https://www.docker.com/101-tutorial/), through the section called "Sharing our App".
+You are welcome to continue past that point if you wish, but it focuses on topics that are more relevant for software development and less likely to be of use in a research context.

-**Work through the whole tutorial, then return here to finish this module.**
+**Work through the first half of the tutorial only, then return here to finish this module.**

 </div>

-Note that you'll need to

 <div class = "help">
 <b style="color: rgb(var(--color-highlight));">Troubleshooting help</b><br>

-**Does your first container fail in the `Our Application` section?**
+**Does your first container fail in the "Our Application" section?**

 If you get an error message like `ERROR [2/5] RUN apk add --no-cache python g++ make` when you try to run the `docker build` command to create the container, you may be experiencing a known issue with that line.
 If so, try deleting that line from your Dockerfile (it should be the second line in the file), save the file, and then run the `docker build` command again.